ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch15.md

 In *word position swapping*, also known as *word shuffling* or *permutation*, the positions of words in a sentence are swapped or rearranged to create new versions of the sentence.
-If we begin with â€œThe cat quickly jumped over the lazy dog,â€? we might swap the positions of some words to get the following: â€œQuickly the cat jumped the over lazy dog.â€?
+If we begin with "The cat quickly jumped over the lazy dog,"? we might swap the positions of some words to get the following: "Quickly the cat jumped the over lazy dog."?

 While these sentences may sound grammatically incorrect or strange in English, they provide valuable training information for data